Are you a business decision-maker

 The phases should have iterations built to accommodate flexibility and learning while reducing the risk of cost and time.
 Ideally, it'd also balance the scope creep while keeping the costs and timelines in check.
 Depending on the client, budget, timeline, and other preferences, either an Adaptive Hybrid or Adaptive Agile Implementation (Agile eCommerce approach) can be used.

 Let's assume that you did manage to create the best eCommerce store for your business for a minute.
 What next?
 Do you just sit and wait to get an enormous spike in traffic and conversions?
 If you intend to get into the eCommerce business with such assumptions, let me stop you from doing so.

-Just because you have built the best eCommerce store does not mean that your sales will sky-rocket.
-You have to invest in organic reach - eCommerce SEO, content commerce, content marketing - and even in paid marketing to reach your eCommerce store's full potential.
+Just because you have built the best eCommerce store does not mean that your online sales will sky-rocket.
+You have to invest in organic reach, such as, content marketing, eCommerce Search Engine Optimization (SEO), in paid marketing, abd other digital marketing strategies to reach your eCommerce store's full potential.

 With the right marketing team (remember the driving team), the right channels for the target customer demographics, the right content, and the right marketing tool, you can attract the optimum number of visitors to your site.
 At Virtina, our core focus is on building the ideal engine (eCommerce store), and we rely upon a few selected marketing partners whom we may recommend (at least two) if you are ever in need of one.